dmrq70/forth-mecrisp/deploy/sbo-sht31/README.md

 # deploy-sht31

-Runs on the [deploy sensor board] (one of the variants of the board I sometimes refer to here as _sbo_), with SHT31-D sensor wired up to it.
-(I got [this one](https://www.tindie.com/products/closedcube/sht31-d-digital-humidity-temperature-sensor/) from Tindie - comes with a protective filter cover, which is really handy since this sensor is intended for the outdoors.)
+Runs on the [deploy sensor board] -- one of the variants of the board I sometimes refer to here as _sbo_ -- with SHT31-D sensor wired up to it.
+I got [this one](https://www.tindie.com/products/closedcube/sht31-d-digital-humidity-temperature-sensor/) from Tindie - comes with a protective filter cover, which is really handy since this sensor is intended for the outdoors.
 Takes readings and sends them over.
 Consumes 2.5uA in sleep.

 I use [this platformio/arduino sketch](https://git.drak.xyz/flabbergast/jee-sensors/src/branch/master/gateway)